-Figure 12.-Dispersal of adult razorback suckers released at the A10 lower boat ramp (southern end of map).

-Tag ID 145 is excluded from this map, as it is detailed on figure 11.
+Figure 10.-Dispersal of adult razorback sucker released at A10 lower boat ramp (southern end of map).
+Tag ID 145 is excluded from this map as it is detailed in figure 9.

-The final fate of subadult acoustic-tagged razorback suckers and bonytail was determined for less than half of the 40 fish released; 7 of 20 razorback suckers and 8 of 20 bonytail.
-Four subadult razorback suckers and one bonytail survived from release to the end of the monitoring period.
-Ten short-term tags (three razorback suckers and seven bonytail) were retrieved from A10 upper, A10 lower, and C7 (McIntyre Park) in March via scuba, presumably from deceased individuals.
+The final fate of subadult acoustic tagged razorback sucker and bonytail was determined for less than half of the 40 fish released; 7 of 20 razorback sucker and 8 of 20 bonytail (tables 6 and 7).
+Four subadult razorback sucker and one bonytail survived from release to the end of the monitoring period.
+Ten short-term tags (three razorback sucker and seven bonytail) were retrieved from A10 upper and lower, and C7 backwaters in March via scuba, presumably from deceased individuals.

-Population Estimate
+Population estimate

-No bonytail contacted in SY 2016 were contacted again in SY 2017; therefore, no population estimate was possible.
-A few razorback suckers were encountered in both years when the contact period was restricted from October to April.
+No bonytail contacted in SY 2016 were contacted again in SY 2017, and so no population estimate was possible.
+Few razorback sucker were encountered in both years when the contact period was restricted from October to April.
 Therefore, an initial population estimate was calculated based on extending the mark and capture periods to include all contact data from October to May of each sample year.
-The estimate for SY 2016 was 216 (95% CI 173-271) with 130 encountered in SY 2016 (marking period October 2015 - May 2016), 130 encountered in SY 2017 (capture period October 2016 - May 2017), and 78 encountered in both periods (recaptures).
-The population estimate for razorback suckers was almost entirely based on contacts within the A10 backwater (upper and lower).
-Out of the 130 contacted during the marking period, 7 fish were contacted outside of A10 backwater (2 of which were also contacted within the A10 backwater during the same period).
-Out of the 130 contacted during the capture period, 6 fish were contacted outside of the A10 backwater (4 of which were also contacted within the A10 backwater during the same period).
-An estimate based on contacts just within the A10 backwater was 206 (95% CI 164-258) with 125, 127, and 77 for marks, captures, and recaptures, respectively.
+The estimate for SY 2016 was 216 (95% CI 173 to 271) with 130 encountered in SY 2016 (marking period October 2015 through May 2016), 130 encountered in SY 2017 (capture period October 2016 through May 2017), and 78 encountered in both periods (recaptures).
+The population estimate for razorback sucker was almost entirely based on contacts within A10 backwater (upper and lower).
+Out of the 130 contacted during the marking period, seven fish were contacted outside of A10 backwater (two of which were also contacted within A10 during the same period).
+Out of the 130 contacted during the capture period, six fish were contacted outside of A10 backwater (four of which were also contacted within A10 during the same period).
+An estimate based on contacts just within A10 backwater was 206 (95% CI 164 to 258) with 125, 127, and 77 for marks, captures, and recaptures respectively.